Andrzej Czabański

-Andrzej Czabański (5 November 1959 – 21 April 1988) was a Polish murderer, and the last person executed in Poland before the death penalty was abolished in the nation.
+Andrzej Czabański (5 November 1959 – 21 April 1988) was a Polish murderer, and the last person executed in Poland before capital punishment was abolished in the nation.

 Life and crime

 At the time of the murder for which Czabański would be executed, Czabański was married.
 He and his wife lived in Tarnów, southern Poland.
 At the time of the murder, Czabański's wife was nine months pregnant.
 He was brought up on the Skowronków street, close to the woman who he would eventually murder, Iwona Nowak, and Nowak had visited Czabański's mother before.

 On 11 June 1984, Czabański delivered his wife to the hospital to give birth; he then proceeded to go out drinking with friends.
-After he returned home, he lured Iwona Nowak (sometimes given the pseudonym "Anna B."), who was in her late 40s at the time, from her house under the pretense of giving her a ride to a post office (under false claim of being there an overseas call from the USA where women's husband worked).
+After he returned home, he lured Iwona Nowak (sometimes given the pseudonym "Anna B."), who was in her late 40s at the time, from her house under the pretense of giving her a ride to a post office (under false claim of being there an overseas call from the USA where the women's husband worked).
 Rather than taking her to the post office, he took her to a field in a nearby village Skrzyszów, where he raped her and beat her to death with a heavy tool.
 After the attack and murder, Czabański returned to Iwona's home.
 His intention was to murder her two teenage daughters, Daria and Emilia, to keep them from implicating him in the crime.
 The girls screamed, which scared Czabański away before he could murder them.
 The next day, he turned himself in to the police, who brought him into custody.

 Czabański made a full confession to the murder, even leading the police to the location in the field where he left his victim's body.
 When he went on trial, the court held a hearing to determine Czabański's sanity.
 The hearing concluded that he was sane and had low marks in school, but he was of average intelligence; although he was asocial, he was not determined to be a psychopath.
 The hearing also revealed facts about Czabański's past, like the fact that his father was an abusive alcoholic and died in 1984, sometime before the crime occurred; Czabański followed in his footsteps and started drinking at 15.
 On 12 June 1986, a Polish Court in Tarnów found Czabański guilty of Iwona Nowak's murder and sentenced him to death by hanging, news which he apparently received calmly.